DaemonHunter/CrapApp/README.md

 3. **For Everyone**: Whether you're a beginner or a seasoned player, Crap App is a must-have tool for all craps enthusiasts.
 4. **Completely Private**: We respect your privacy.
 Crap App does not collect any personal data.

+Please note: Crap App is a tool designed to assist with calculating potential payouts in the game of craps.
+It does not encourage or participate in real money gambling and should not be used as a basis for such activities.

 ## Dev Install:

 Clone the repo to your workspace